Halet Çambel: Fencing career

-Professional career
+Archaeological career

+Çambel studied Archaeology at Sorbonne University in Paris, France, in the 1930s until the outbreak of World War II compelled her to return to Turkey without completing her doctorate.
+In Istanbul, Çambel began studying with German archaeologist Helmuth Theodor Bossert (1889–1961), who was professor of archaeology at Istanbul University.
+In 1944, she received her doctorate for a thesis on the Bronze Age-Iron Age site Hashöyük.
+From 1947 on, Çambel served as lecturer.
+She was a visiting scholar for two years at University of Saarbrücken in Germany.
+In 1960, she was appointed Professor of Prehistoric Archaeology and founded the Institute of Prehistory.
+She became emeritus in 1984.

-After World War II, Çambel began studying with German archaeologist Helmuth Theodor Bossert (1889–1961), who was professor for archaeology at Istanbul University.
-In 1947, Bossert and she began excavating Karatepe, the walled city of 12th century BC late Hiitite king Azatiwada, located at the Taurus Mountains in southern Turkey.
-She played a key role in the decryption of Hittite hieroglyphics with the help of the Phoenician alphabet after their discovery of Karatepe Bilingual there.
+In 1947, Bossert and Çambel began excavating Karatepe, the walled city of 12th century BC late Hittite king Azatiwada, located at the Taurus Mountains in southern Turkey.
+The discovery of the Karatepe Bilingual, a monumental inscription with text in both Anatolian hieroglyphs and the Phoenician alphabet was key to the decipherment of the Hittite-Luwian Hieroglyphic script. Çambel continued to work at Karatepe-Aslantaş for the rest of her career.
+In 1999, she published the inscriptions from Karatepe-Aslantaş as part of the series Corpus of Hieroglyphic Luwian Inscriptions.

 Çambel was also active in promoting the preservation of Turkey's cultural heritage.
 In the 1950s, she resisted the government's attempt to move the artifacts from Karatepe to a museum.
 The government eventually agreed, and in 1960 established an outdoor museum, the Karatepe-Aslantaş Open-Air Museum, where her husband Nail Çakırhan designed some buildings.
 She also fought efforts to dam the Ceyhan River, which would have flooded many archaeological sites.
 She was able to have the proposed water level reduced sufficiently to save the sites.